-There's something about shallots and quiche that go so well together.
+There’s something about the added shallots that really make this Broccoli Cheddar Quiche spectacular.
 I never ever put onions or garlic in my quiche, I just find them too overpowering flavor wise.
 Shallots are so much less potent, but they still provide this great smooth flavor that goes so perfectly with cooked eggs.

 check out these other eggy breakfast bake options: